wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ## 12/04/2020
 ### Summary
 I will try to complete all models today.
 It was smooth kinda.
 The most challenging ship wiki is done...
 I still have a few to do but I think I can finish all of them today hopefully.
+It is about done.
+Only data from GitHub left now but they are not that complicated.
+Test was really useful to spot my mistakes but I don't know how you can test widgets.
+I am sharing some codes from other models because some of them overlap.
+This time, it is definitely better and I feel like I am way faster than before.
+Am I getting better?
+The last rewrite was probably a year ago.
+Probably more than that.
+After this rewrite, I won't rewrite anymore and will focus on new features.
 ### What to do tomorrow?
+`Parser` first and then `CachedData`.

 ## 11/04/2020
 ### Summary